 4.1 The breach decision-maker and the sanction delegate must be, and must appear to be, independent and unbiased.

-4.2 The breach decision-maker and the sanction delegate must advise the CEO in writing if they consider that they may not be independent and unbiased or if they consider that they may reasonably be perceived not to be independent and unbiased; for example, if they are a witness in the matter.
+4.2 The breach decision-maker and the sanction delegate must advise the CEO or the person authorised by the agency head to appoint the breach decision-maker in writing if they consider that they may not be independent and unbiased or if they consider that they may reasonably be perceived not to be independent and unbiased; for example, if they are a witness in the matter.

 5.2 The process must be consistent with the principles of procedural fairness.